DenisGran/NFTProj/README.md

 <br>
 In order to change that, I looked online for ways to reduce the gas price and found out that there are multiple gas optimization techniques and they are important.
 Here is a [link](https://www.alchemy.com/overviews/solidity-gas-optimization) to a great guide.
 <br><br>
 After minting an NFT, you can see the art (image) of the NFT you minted.
-In order to preserve the art for the future, I imported all the generated (10,000) NFTs to [IPFS](https://ipfs.tech) and saved their CID's in a DB.
+In order to preserve the art for the future, I imported all the generated (10,000) NFTs to [IPFS](https://ipfs.tech) and saved their CIDs in a DB.
 <br><br>